 Measure ATV helmet flawlessly in 5 Steps

 Knowing the correct ATV helmet size might be a tall order.
 However, you can take head measurements as one of the crucial steps of choosing an ATV helmet.
 This way, you will know whether you need to purchase a large, small or medium helmet matching your head size and shape.
-Here are the precise steps when measuring for your ATV helmet size:
+Here go:

 1. Know the shape of your head

 Before you get started, know the shape of your head.
-Fortunately, manufacturers usually take this into consideration whenever they are designing various helmets for sale.
+Fortunately, manufacturers usually consider this whenever they are designing various helmets for sale.
 In most cases, most ATV helmets are available in 3 main shapes.
 These include:

 Long oval

-Such kind of head is usually longer from the front to the back, than side to side.
-A long oval helmet is usually 0.5 inches than an intermediate oval.
+Such a head is usually longer from the front to the back than side to side.
+A long oval helmet is usually 0.5 inches longer than an intermediate oval.

 Intermediate oval